rodsimpson/usergrid-jquery-mobile-infinite-scroll/README.md

 jQuery Mobile Phone guide
 =========================

-This is an endless scrolling AJAX phone guide I did to try jQuery Mobile.
+This is an endless scrolling AJAX example.

 It uses jQuery, jQuery Mobile, PHP and MySQL.